keptn/keptn/cli/README.md

 where **command**, **entity**, **name**, and **flags** are:

-- **command**: Specifies the operation that you want to perform, for example, install, create, onboard, send.
+- **command**: Specifies the operation that you want to perform, for example, install, create, send.

 - **entity**: Specifies the entity type.
-For example, the following commands run a create, onboard, and update operation on the project, service, and domain entity:
+For example, the following commands run a create, get, and update operation on the project, service, and domain entity:

     ```console
     keptn create project
-    keptn onboard service
+    keptn get service
     keptn configure domain
     ```